 What’s next: Drs.
 Fornier and Biganzoli plan to open a second site of the trial and increase patient accrual.

 Dr. Monica Fornier is an Associate Member at the Breast Medicine Service of Memorial Sloan Kettering Cancer Center and Assistant Professor at Weil Cornell Medical College.
 She specializes in the treatment of breast cancer.
-She is also an Assistant Professor at the Weill Medical College of Cornell University, New York Presbyterian Hospital
+She is also an Associate Professor at the Weill Medical College of Cornell University, New York Presbyterian Hospital

 Dr. Fornier graduated summa cum laude at the University of Milan (Italy); she pursued her Oncology fellowship at the National Cancer Institute of Milan, under the mentorship of Dr. Gianni Bonadonna, and a second fellowship at Memorial Sloan Kettering Cancer Center in New York, under the mentorship of Dr. Larry Norton.
 She is currently a member of the Faculty at Memorial Sloan Kettering Cancer Center, where she conducts clinical research in breast cancer.
 Dr. Fornier has been involved in the development and conduction of numerous clinical trials assessing novel drugs and drug scheduling strategies for the treatment of breast cancer, both in the adjuvant and metastatic setting.